dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 title: "Managing component oriented CSS with Grunt"
 ---

-There’s so much talk about new CSS libraries, grids, frameworks etc. It’s not helping.
-In fact it’s sending us down a dead end street.
-They’re great for prototypes, not for prime time, none of them allow for the inherent flexibility of responsive.

-I was an absolute convert to using utility styles, ever since seeing a Nicole Sullivan talk I’ve loved the idea of OOCSS.
-I spent two years working on my own set of utility styles which project by project got better and better, faster and faster.
-I’ve thrown that work away.

-It doesn’t work for responsive.

-While I used to have a .grid_4 class, when I’m using responsive I have no idea whether that item will still be 4 columns wide at a different breakpoint.
-Or f_left (float:left), will it be floated at a large screen or a small screen?
-Assuming both isn’t going to work.
-The only reason this approach may be working for you currently, is that designers have yet to really push how different each breakpoint can be.
+Now that responsive is on the scene, how do you manage a large amount of css across breakpoints?

+We were working on wellington.govt.nz and initially we set out with a stylesheet per breakpoint.
+This approach worked fine for the first few sprints.
+However once the main developer left and the CSS file was beginning to get larger, it quickly became evident this approach was not serving us.

-So utility doesn't work.
+So utility styles don't work.
 Code reuse becomes a pain.
 They might look the same at this breakpoint but what about the next?
 We could create breakpoint utility classes: small-grid1, medium-grid1.
 That gets ridiculous fast.
-We want to be able to quickly tweak a component across breakpoints, without needing to check if we've screwed up anything else in the project or testing would become diabolical.
+We want to be able to quickly find and change a component across breakpoints, without needing to check if we've screwed up anything else in the project or testing would become diabolical.

 So what's the answer?
 Component CSS.
 It's still object orientated, just in a different way.
 We need css classes that can react across breakpoints.

-You don't re-use styles.
+Component CSS means you don't re-use styles.
 You make CSS that corresponds directly to HTML.
 They're coupled.
 While coupled is a dirty word, we don't see any other option.

-A component at one breakpoint ended up looking something like:
+A component at one breakpoint might look like:

 	/*============================================================
 	A-Z.